NiaOrg/NiaPy/docs/source/guides/git_beginners.rst

 Create a Branch
 ~~~~~~~~~~~~~~~

-Whenever you begin work on a new feature or bugfix, it's important that you create a new branch.
+Whenever you begin work on a new feature or bug fix, it's important that you create a new branch.
 Not only is it proper git workflow, but it also keeps your changes organized and separated from the master
 branch so that you can easily submit and manage multiple pull requests for every task you complete.